visitor-sign-in

 - Clean iPad UX with a tightly scoped feature set — fewer toggles, fewer footguns

-- Strong AU/NZ/UK presence, owned by Smartway
+- Strong AU/NZ/UK presence

 - Visitor sign-in, employee in/out, deliveries, and host notifications